gameseed-gx/gameseed-gx.github.io/index.md

 I've also been working on a lightweight sandboxed lua API for the CPU/GPU.
 I dream of being able to make video games while sitting in front of a TV like the old days, but with all of the great advances we've made in electronics, network, and software.
 Thanks to modern technology, the PCB is just 43mm x 55mm!

-# Concept:
+# Break-down:
 At the top-level, the system uses an ESP32-C3 to coordinate everything required to boot the system and maintain *sanity*.
 - FPGA configuration and boot-up
 - Dedicated QSPI master channel interface to the CPU FPGA
 - Flash ROM read/write to/from CPU FPGA
 - SD-CARD access (actually directed through the CPU FPGA)
-- Bluetooth-based access to BLE 5.0 Keyboards, Mice, and gamepads (I'm using an 8bitdo lite-2)
+- Bluetooth-based access to BLE 5.0 Keyboards, Mice, and gamepads (I'm using an 8bitdo lite-2 personally)
+- WIFI:
-- WIFI for networked games and openocd/gdb debugger to step-through debug the CPU FPGA (definitely a future task!) as well as hosting an http server for internal development features.
+--  networked games and remote openocd/gdb debugger to step-through debug the CPU FPGA (future task!)
+--  hosting an http server for internal development features.

 # Technical specifications: